Implementation

 Implementation methodology

-With this change, the use will become more direct, friendly and flexible to use because it will be carried out using a platform where producers will be able to obtain the information via PC or Smartphone.
-In the pilot fields, the existing leaching practice will be compared with the proposed “Smart Rice” practice.
-In the latter, the producers will be informed in real time about the salinity levels and the height of the water of the paddy field in which the device is placed.
+This upgrade will make the system more user-friendly, accessible, and flexible, as producers will be able to access information through a digital platform via PC or smartphone.
+In the pilot fields, the conventional leaching practice will be compared with the proposed “Smart Rice” approach.
+Under the latter, producers will receive real-time information regarding salinity levels and water depth in the paddy fields where the devices are installed.